pritesh-ranjan/Machine-Learning-Interview-Questions/README.md

 ## Q 11 .
 What is meant by the phrase “Curse of Dimensionality”.

 **Answer**
+We need features to predict our target variable.
+The phrase _Curse of Dimensionality_ refers to the increase in error when our dataset has too many features.
+Theoretically, more dimensions allow for more information, but this rarely helps, as it adds unwanted noise.
+Machine learning algorithms are harder to train on data with high dimensions and often result in low accuracy and high running time.
+To avoid this, we should use dimensionality reduction techniques like feature selection using *PCA* (principal component analysis).

 ## Q 12 .
 Define feature selection.
 What algorithm or techniques are generally used to perform feature selection.